How to Fix Audio Renderer Error on YouTube

 4. Restart the Audio Driver

 - Head to the Windows Search bar and type in Device Manager.
-Open up the best matching result.
+Open the best matching result.

 - Next, look for the “Sound, video, and game controller” option and double-click to expand it.

-- From here, select the correct audio driver and right-click on it to open up a small menu.
+- From here, select the correct audio driver and right-click on it to open a small menu.

 - Select the Disable Device option from the list.